primary-theme/thunderbird/README.md

     - Notification and Modals (Coming Soon | 🆘 Help Wanted)
 - Planned Support for [Conversation Add-on](https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/) (🆘 Help Wanted)

 #### Available in both Light Mode and Dark Mode!
-To lean how to activate your preferred mode, read the Complete Guide to Installing Primary below.
+To learn how to activate your preferred mode, read the Complete Guide to Installing Primary below.

 ## 📥 Complete Guide to Install Primary for Thunderbird